The knight who could make cunts speak

-"The knight who could make cunts speak" (French: "Le Chevalier qui fist parler les cons") is a French fabliau.
+"The knight who could make cunts speak" (Old French: "Le Chevalier qui fist parler les cons") is an Old French fabliau by Garin.
+The tale recounts a knight who, low on money, leaves his citadel for a tournament out of town.
+But on his way, he is granted three magical abilities by three beautiful maidens that will help him on his quest for fortune.

 Seven versions of it remain, including one in MS Harley 2253 (a manuscript ca. 1340 which also contains the Harley Lyrics).